An unknottedness result for noncompact self shrinkers

 \end{thm}

-In \cite{I2} Ilmanen conjectured that a self shrinker with a cylindrical end must itself be the round shrinking cylinder, so in light of L. Wang's theorem on the ends of noncompact self shrinkers with finite topology shown in \cite{Lu}, that the ends of such self shrinkers must be either cylindrical or conical, it seems reasonable that our result covers all self shrinkers with one end and finite topology.
-Note her result \cite{Lu1}, for when a shrinker is very quickly asymptotic to a cylinder, gives some concrete evidence supporting Ilmanen's cylinder conjecture.
-From the desingularization of the sphere and plane by Kapouleas, Kleene, and M{\o}ller \cite{KKM} we see that the set of asymptotically conical shrinkers with one end and finite topology is nonempty and contains elements with nontrivial topology. $ $
+The definition of standard embeddedness is given in section 4 below but in layman's terms it essentially means that a surface is ``unknotted'': for example tubular neighborhoods of knotted $S^1 \subset \R^3$ are not topologically standard.
+From theorem 2 of Brendle's paper \cite{Bren} noncompact shrinkers where any two curves have vanishing mod 2 intersection number must be the cylinder or plane and hence unknotted; otherwise to the author's knowledge no other unknottedness results for noncompact self shrinkers prior to this one had been shown without some extra symmetry or curvature convexity assumptions on the shrinker, like mean convexity. $ $

-From theorem 2 of Brendle's ``genus 0 uniqueness'' paper \cite{Bren} noncompact shrinkers where any two curves have vanishing mod 2 intersection number must be the cylinder or plane and hence unknotted; otherwise to the author's knowledge no other unknottedness results for noncompact self shrinkers are known besides L. Wang's cylinder theorem aside from symmetry or curvature convexity assumptions on the shrinker like mean convexity.
-The definition of standard embeddedness is given in section 4 below but in layman's terms it essentially means that a surface is ``unknotted:'' for example tubular neighborhoods of knotted $S^1 \subset \R^3$ are not topologically standard. $ $
+From the desingularization of the sphere and plane by Kapouleas, Kleene, and M{\o}ller \cite{KKM} we see that the set of asymptotically conical shrinkers with one end and finite topology contains elements with nontrivial topology.
+In \cite{I2} Ilmanen conjectured that a self shrinker with a cylindrical end must itself be the round shrinking cylinder, so by L. Wang's theorem \cite{Lu} on the ends of noncompact self shrinkers with finite topology in the conjectural picture our result covers all self shrinkers with one end and finite topology.
+Note another of result of theirs \cite{Lu1}, giving rigidity for when a shrinker is very quickly asymptotic to a cylinder, provides some concrete evidence supporting Ilmanen's conjecture. $ $

-For technical reasons an argument appealing directly the Frankel-type theorems for self shrinkers, Frankel theorems being perhaps the most natural geometric point of contact for these types of statements, encounters some difficulties, at least until the end of our proof.
+The germ of the main topological argument in this article, employing Waldhausen's theorem, can be found in the important paper of Lawson \cite{L} for minimal surfaces in $S^3$.
+There as discussed more below a criterion which implies unknottedness of minimal embeddings is given which can be verified using Frankel's theorem, that two minimal surfaces in a space of positive Ricci curvature must intersect.
+Frankel theorems for self shrinkers also hold, but for technical reasons an argument appealing directly to them seem to encounter some difficulties at least until the end of our proof.